-In addition to the above initiative, the Government of Rwanda has submitted an Expression of Interest to the Geothermal Risk Mitigation Facility (GRMF) for support in infrastructure and exploration drilling of slim holes in Kinigi.
+In addition to the above initiative, the Government of Rwanda submitted an Expression of Interest to the Geothermal Risk Mitigation Facility (GRMF) for support in infrastructure and exploration drilling of slim holes in Kinigi.
+The Kinigi project was qualified for grant award for slim holes drilling.